ch-sa/ch-sa.github.io/_posts/2022-01-22-pyqt-packaging.md

 The **metadata** is the simplest section.
 Just enter the package `name` as in the repository and folder, provide `maintainer` and `license` details and add a short `description`.
 Then add `keywords` separated by a paragraph and add classifiers according to [this list](https://pypi.org/classifiers/).
-Also don't forget to link your repository or website using the `url` parameter.
+Also, don't forget to link your repository or website using the `url` parameter.

 Now PyPI also offers the possibility to visualize a longer description on each project